pgeu/pgeu-system/docs/confreg/registrations.md

 Public
 : If this option is available on the public registration form.
-If this box is not checked ,the option can only be added by administrators.
+If this box is not checked, the option can only be added by administrators.

 Upsellable
 : If this option can be added to a registration after it has been